 In as many as nine out of 10 cases, autistic people have common gut imbalances such as leaky gut syndrome, irritable bowel syndrome, and fewer strains of “good” bacteria.
 Research on mice is looking at possible treatments of some of the behavioral disorders of autism by balancing microbes in the guts, though many warn that such treatments can’t produce a “cure” for autism.

 Different foods, when introduced to the gut via feeding tubes, have been shown to change a person's moods without the person’s awareness of what they were "eating."
-Fat, for instance, increased feelings of happiness and pleasure (no surprise there, right?) as it appears to trigger the release of dopamine—the brain’s natural opiate.
-Whereas carbohydrate consumption stimulated the release of serotonin, the “feel good” neurotransmitter.
+Fat, for instance, increased feelings of happiness and pleasure (no surprise there) because appeared to trigger the release of dopamine—the brain’s natural opiate.
+Carbohydrate consumption stimulated the release of serotonin, the “feel good” neurotransmitter.

-Not only does your gut hold brain cells, it also houses the bulk of your immune cells—70 percent—in the form of gut associated lymphoid tissue, or GALT, which plays a huge part in mounting the defense against killing and expelling the foreign invaders of illness.
+Not only does your gut hold brain cells, it also houses the bulk of your immune cells—70 percent—in the form of gut associated lymphoid tissue, or GALT, which plays a huge part in killing and expelling pathogens.
 GALT and your gut microbiome—the trillions of bacteria that live, like an immense microbial universe, in your gut—work hard to help you get over what ails you.
 That’s all the more reason to be careful with the use of antibiotics, which wipe out the good bacteria along with the bad.

 Inside your gut are opiate receptors, which are also found in the brain.
-The gut is just as susceptible to addiction as the brain and may, in fact, contribute to the intense difficulty some addicts have trying to kick the habit.
+The gut is just as susceptible to addiction as the brain and may contribute to the intense difficulty some addicts have trying to kick the habit.